 I. Principles for the Assessment of Teaching

-The dual purpose of the assessment of teaching effectiveness is to provide the individual instructor with specific information to enhance instruction and to provide information for use in personnel actions.
+The primary purpose of the assessment of teaching effectiveness is to provide the individual instructor with specific meaningful feedback to enhance instruction.
+The secondary purpose is to provide information for use in administrative personnel actions.

 The primary responsibility for assessing all aspects of teaching effectiveness rests with the faculty.
+Each department or equivalent unit shall establish a written policy that describes:

+Whether individual faculty members or the collective department shall exercise the right to selection of items from the approved campus pool of items for student ratings.

+Frequency of peer evaluations and student ratings for faculty of different rank.
+Department policies must conform to the minimal standards set forth in this policy.

+Standards by which faculty will be judged using the data generated by peer evaluation and student ratings.

+How to handle low response rates

+Whether use of incentives is allowed and details

+Department policies must be approved by Faculty Affairs.

 The assessment of teaching effectiveness shall address four basic elements of instruction: course content, instructional design, instructional delivery, and assessment methods.